jefdaj/ortholang/README.md

 | tblastn  | prot  | trans   |
 | tblastx  | trans | trans   |

-There are several variants of each function, named with suffixes:
+There are several variants of each one, named with suffixes:

 | Format            | Meaning |
 | :-----            | :------ |